 Soundproofing a Conference Room: What Are Your Options

 Soundproof drywall is more expensive than traditional drywall.
-It increases the mass density needed to block sound by adding layers of steel and gypsum board to the walls.
+It increases the mass density needed to block sound by adding layers of materials such as steel and gypsum board to the walls.

 MLV is great for soundproofing your walls and floors.
 This heavy vinyl can be installed below the finishing layer of your walls and floors.
 Therefore you won’t see MLV, it’s under your rugs and tiles.

 These are special soundproofing curtains.
 Don’t get these confused with regular curtains and acoustic curtains.
 Regular curtains will not block sound and acoustic curtains improve sound quality in the conference room.
-Soundproof curtains contain the aforementioned mass-loaded vinyl, with materials like quilted fiberglass layered on top of it.
+Soundproof curtains contain materials such as the aforementioned mass-loaded vinyl, with other materials like quilted fiberglass layered on top of it.
 These stiff curtains are hung from frames which makes taking them down easy.

 How to Absorb Sound in the Office?